 "A fascinating creation", he said, "probably one of the most advanced disguises I've come across.
 And you even managed to bring her here undamaged.
 I'm impressed."

 Optimus nodded.
-"Retrieving her was relatively uncomplicated.
+"Retrieving her was rather uncomplicated.
 I'm leaving her in your care.
 She is to be examined and treated so she can be of use to us.
 I trust you to find a way to get her development restarted."